 The human cost of this lack of services is staggering.
 Each year in the developing world, an estimated 99 million unintended pregnancies occur due to a lack of contraceptive access or contraception failing.
 Of these unintended pregnancies, 55.9 million end in abortion, around half of which are unsafe.

-These unsafe abortions kill up to 31,000 women every year, and cause serious illness and long-term disability for millions more.
+In human terms, this translates to some 22,800–31,000 lives unnecessarily lost each year, and cause serious illness and long-term disability for millions more.

 And it’s not just people’s health that suffers.
 Without adequate access to contraception, women are often unable to access an education, or have a career.
 Many find it very difficult to look after their large families without adding another to their numbers.
 Many live in extreme poverty.